Furstenberg's proof of the infinitude of primes

 In mathematics, particularly in number theory, Hillel Furstenberg's proof of the infinitude of primes is a topological proof that the integers contain infinitely many prime numbers.
 When examined closely, the proof is less a statement about topology than a statement about certain properties of arithmetic sequences.
 Unlike Euclid's classical proof, Furstenberg's proof is a proof by contradiction.
-The proof was published in 1955 in the American Mathematical Monthly while Furstenberg was still an undergraduate student at Yeshiva University.
+The proof was published in 1955 in the American Mathematical Monthly while he was still an undergraduate student at Yeshiva University.